ViniciusFranklin22/TicTacToe_AI/README.md

 2. **Scoring System**: Scores are weighted by the number of rounds, prioritizing faster victories.
 3. **Branch Pruning**: Stops searching further when an optimal result is found in a branch.

+## Files

+For more information about the model and how it works, make sure to check the `explanation.pdf` file in this repository.
+The main Python file for this application is `tictactoe.py`.

 ## Getting Started
 ### Requirements
 - Python 3.x